Kiran-Pro/Netflix-login/README.md

-# 🎬 Netflix Clone - Login Page with Dashboard
+# 🎬 Netflix - Login Page with Dashboard

 A modern, responsive Netflix-style login interface built with **React**, **Tailwind CSS**, and a simple **Express.js** backend for authentication.